alexjamesmx/link-tree/README.md

 ## JSON

-The best part of AstroLinkHub is that you can modify every aspect of the website very easily, you just have to edit the `index.json` file.
+The best part of this link tree is that you can modify every aspect of the website very easily, you just have to edit the `index.json` file.
 This JSON contains the following sections:

 - **html** -> Edit language, title, description and favicon (replace it in `/public`).
 - **background** -> Use the same color twice for a solid color or use two colors for a gradient color.